 When you step aboard you are actually stepping back in time.
 The USS SLATER was not designed as a tourist attraction, but as a warship.
 Every attempt has been made to restore the ship to her original condition.
 The USS SLATER is the last floating example out of the 563 Destroyer Escorts that served the Navy in World War II, Korea, Vietnam and the Cold War.
 Her renovation since 1993 has been the result of over 250,000 volunteer man-hours and over one million dollars generously donated by Destroyer Escort Veterans and other interested citizens.
 We are pleased to offer this unique experience to your group and we ask that you respect the enormous effort that has gone into her restoration.
 You will be furnished with a sheet of safety regulations.
 Please distribute a copy to each camper and chaperone.
 It is necessary to abide by them for everyone's safety, including the ship.

-ARRIVAL & DEPARTURE:Your camping experience will begin 1700 (5:00 PM for you landlubbers).
+ARRIVAL & DEPARTURE:Your camping experience will begin 1730 (5:30 PM for you landlubbers).
 Your group will be met in the parking lot on the pier.
 We will have a brief orientation for all campers and chaperones before going aboard.
+Make sure to ear dinner before you arrive and bring snacks for later in the night!
 Departure is at 0900 the following morning.

 PROGRAM: Your program follows a typical day in the life of a sailor.
 It will include Navy customs and traditions, such as retiring the colors.
 Chow will be served on the mess decks buffet style.
 Campers will take part in a fire drill and participate in ships work.
 Your stay will also include a tour of the ship and nautical activities.